 Diamond appraisals: ultimate guide

-Looking to understand whether you really need a diamond or engagement ring appraisal?
+Looking to understand whether you really need a diamond ring appraisal?

 After all, you already have a receipt showing how much you paid and the diamond’s certificate, right?